How to write a convincing business plan?

 The choice of the legal form of your business will play a role in the development of your business model and business plan.
 Depending on the legal status chosen, the applicable tax and social regimes and the related expenses (tax regime, social charges and administrative costs) will be different.

-In addition, at this stage, it is important to have an idea of the place of residence of the future company (with one of the founders, in a coworking space, with a domiciliation company, in a commercial premises, etc. .).
+These costs must be taken into account in the forecast of the expenses of creating and operating your company.
+In addition, at this stage, it is important to have an idea of โโthe location of the future company (at one of the founders', in a coworking space, with a domiciliation company, in a commercial premises, etc.).

 Find financing for your